colvert-project/colvert/docs/Software-Architecture.md

 **Colvert** is a web application written in **_Python_ 3**, built on **_Django_ 5** web framework with **_AdminLTE 4_** templates library for view and control parts, itself based on **_Bootstrap_ 5**.

+The architecture consists of:

+* The main application.
+* Connectors to potentially get data from providers and contextual more-valued information.

 ## Packages & Libraries

 |Library|Type|Version|Purpose|